-So you’re unhappy with your smile and are thinking about getting some cosmetic dentistry done, but you’re not sure how many teeth will be involved or how to plan your budget?
-Well, in this article I’ll answer many of the most Frequently Asked Questions (FAQs) that we hear during Cosmetic Dentistry Consultations, especially because we’re seeing a lot more patients interested in Smile Makeovers these days.
+You’re unhappy with your smile and are thinking about getting some cosmetic dentistry done, but you’re not sure how many teeth to have done?
+In this article I’ll answer many of the most Frequently Asked Questions (FAQs) that we hear during Cosmetic Dentistry Consultations.

-To get started, take a good look at this old image of Matthew Perry from his early days in Friends to get an idea of what you DON’T want. 🙂 Most likely, many of your questions will be answered simply by looking at it, but we’ll cover each question individually.
+Take a good look at this old image of Matthew Perry from his early days in Friends to see what you DON’T want. 🙂 It isn’t hard to see a few mistakes there, right?

 If you’d like to see more examples of the cosmetic dentistry that we do in our Charlotte dental office, you can read and see more here: